 The next season was also successful for Radu as he had the 4th highest average rating on the team (7.11) and contributed with his 2nd career Serie A goal and his 3rd career MOTM performance.

 In the 2014-15 season, Radu was a big part of Lazio’s impressive 3rd place finish and Coppa Italia run, contributing with 2 assists and a goal in the Coppa Italia finals.
 At the end of the season, he extended his contract once again for another 5 years.

 Lazio had a disappointing 2015-16 season, finishing 8th.
 I believe this is partly due to Radu only making 13 Serie A appearances.
 Stefan managed 1 assist and another MOTM in these 13 games and had his first red card in 5 years.

-Finally, this season, a big reason why Lazio has had the success that they have had so far is Radu has already appeared in 28 games in all competitions.
-Out of these 28 games, he had the highest rating out of Lazio’s three defenders on 9 occasions, more than any other defender (source: whoscored.com).
-On October 25th, 2017 he surpassed Idilio Cei for 10th most Lazio appearances of all time.
+Last season, a big reason why Lazio had the success that they had is Radu appeared in 41 games in all competitions; a career high.
+Out of these 41 games, he had the highest rating out of Lazio’s three defenders more occasions than any other defender.
+On October 25th, 2017, he surpassed Idilio Cei for 10th most Lazio appearances of all time.